polyaxon/polyaxon/docs/references/polyaxonfile-yaml-specification/environment.md

 This will both mount necessary outputs volumes, and will expose the paths of those outputs in your experiment/job that requested them.

-If you referenced different outputs from jobs and experiments, the paths will following the same order that was provided.
+If you referenced different outputs from jobs and experiments, the paths will follow the same order that was provided.

 ```yaml